-Subject to section 11.10, in addition to any Overrun Charge or Hourly Overrun Charge that are payable, any Shipper who incurs an OQ or HOQ shall indemnify First Gas for any Loss incurred by First Gas that arises from such OQ or HOQ (where such Loss shall include any Transmission Charges and/or Non-standard Transmission Charges that First Gas may be required to rebate to any other Shippers) up to the Capped Amounts.
+Subject to section 11.13, in addition to any Daily Overrun Charge, Hourly Overrun Charge or Over-Flow Charge that is payable, any Shipper who incurs any of those charges shall indemnify First Gas for any Loss incurred by First Gas that arises from its Daily or Hourly Overrun or Over-Flow (where that Loss shall include any Transmission Charges and/or Non-standard Transmission Charges that First Gas may be required to rebate to any other Shippers) up to the Capped Amounts.
 First Gas shall use reasonable endeavours in the circumstances to mitigate its Loss.
-The Shipper shall not be relieved of its indemnity under this section 11.8 should its OQ or HOQ result in a Critical Contingency being declared, nor shall the limitations expressed in section 16.1 apply in respect of the Shipper’s indemnity.
-The Shipper’s indemnity under this section 11.8 shall be without prejudice to any other rights and remedies available to First Gas.
+The Shipper shall not be relieved of its indemnity under this section 11.10 should its Daily or Hourly Overrun or Over-Flow result in a Critical Contingency being declared, nor shall the limitations expressed in section 16.1 apply in respect of the Shipper’s indemnity.
+The Shipper’s indemnity under this section 11.10 shall be without prejudice to any other rights and remedies available to First Gas.

+Non-standard Transmission Charges

+Each Shipper shall pay the Non-standard Transmission Charges in respect of any Supplementary Agreements and/or Interruptible Agreements to which it is a Party.

 Congestion Management Charge

-Each Shipper with DNC at a Beneficiary DP on a Day on which First Gas makes payment under an Interruptible Agreement pursuant to section 10.14 shall pay a Congestion Management Charge for that Day and each Beneficiary DP, equal to:
+Each Shipper with DNC at a Beneficiary DP shall pay a charge for each Day on which First Gas makes payment under an Interruptible Agreement pursuant to section 10.11 (Congestion Management Charge) equal to:

 CMCTOTAL × DNCSHIPPER ÷ DNCTOTAL